dmbarbour/wikilon/docs/ApplicationModel.md

 ## Reactive Demand Programming

 Reactive Demand Programming (RDP) allows multiple behaviors to contribute to a value explicitly, combining these "contributions" into a shared set (e.g. via union function).
-Minimally, a monadic API like this:
+RDP is inspired from overlay networks and functional programming.
+Minimally, a monadic API could might like this:

         get : Label a → m (Set of a)      CURRENT STATE put : Label a → Set of a → m ()   FOR NEXT STATE

-Like BP, this uses the idea of modeling processes with continuously applied behaviors instead of a stateful loop.
+The monadic behavior would apply 'continuously' rather than representing a stateful loop.
 This is very convenient for live programming.
-And we could also borrow the idea of suppression from BP, albeit without failure:
+We could also borrow from Behavioral Programming (BP) a concept of suppression or deletion:

-        suppress : Label a → (a → bool) → m ()
+        suppress : Label a → Set of a → m ()

-The main difference from BP is that RDP behaviors will observe a full set instead of candidates for a variable, instead of non-deterministically selecting one candidate.
-This avoids the combinatorial explosions, and is more expressive for concurrent constraints or contributions.
-OTOH, to provide deterministic representations for `Set of a`, we generally require type `a` to be comparable (e.g. integers and texts are okay, but not arbitrary functions).

-Effects will be modeled in terms of sharing a subset of variables with external behaviors.
-Besides RDP variables, we could support concurrent forks and perhaps some single-assignment variables within a time step.
-Hierarchical structure for labeled variables can also be useful.
-We could ameliorate the volatility of RDP variables by assuming a concurrent `get >>= put` behavior for a subset of "durable" variables (depending on label), in which case suppression would be necessary to erase values.

-For distributed systems, we could leverage hierarchical structure for labels, and support "asynchronous" behaviors in terms of awaiting stable/fixpoint variable states or using explicit `delay` operations to distribute a behavior over time.
-(However, we might impose a maximum quota for delay.)
+With suppression, we can additionally support durable data - labels that preserve data with an implicit `get >>= put` behavior.
+This would have some similarities to functional-relational programming.

+To provide deterministic representations for `Set of a` requires the ability to compare and order the `a` values.
+Comparable data is also useful to isolate changes for incremental updates, optimizing stable subnets.
+The cost, however, is that we cannot have arbitrary function value types within our sets.

 RDP is a programming model designed for Awelon project.
 It's a great fit for live programming.
 The main weakness is that we'll need to write several ad-hoc effects adapters.
 Adapting to external publish-subscribe systems is perhaps the easiest.

 # Second Class Models

 Although these aren't suitable as a foundation for *general* applications, they could still be useful and interesting.

+## Computable Forms

+Using editable views in a graphical environment, it is not difficult to represent a boolean as a checkbox or provide a color-picker together with an HSV type, a slider for a ranged number, or a calendar widget for a date type.
+We can model a drop-down "selection list" in terms of a list together with an indexed selector.
+Hence, we can model interactive forms as normal values or definitions in Awelon.

+Although the above is a usable approach, we can benefit from properly separating a record of input data from the form, i.e. such that our form is described by a *function* that receives a single *record argument*, and the record itself just contains the input data.
+With this approach, we can infer the required fields and types for the record, and perhaps present to our clients a value with holes in it, and perhaps render a partially evaluated result.

+This doesn't generalize easily for interactive applications, but forms seem widely applicable as a specialized feature.

 ## Expressive Spreadsheets